Awale-Abdi/Operational-Performance-Analytics-Using-Power-BI/README.md

 ## 💡 What This Project Demonstrates

-This project demonstrates the ability to independently execute a complete Business Intelligence solution from raw data through executive decision support.
+This project demonstrates the ability to independently and rapidly execute a complete Business Intelligence solution from raw data through to executive decision support.

 Specifically, it showcases proficiency in: